 Oscar Alejandro Robles Garay

-Oscar Alejandro Robles Garay is currently serving as CEO of NIC-Mexico SC, the organization responsible for managing the .MX country code Top Level Domain and Internet address resources for Mexico.
+Oscar Robles is currently serving as LACNIC's CEO; previously, he was for over 18 years NIC Mexico's Executive Director.
+NIC Mexico is the organization responsible for managing the .MX country code Top Level Domain and Internet address resources for Mexico.

 He was one of the founders and has served as President of LACTLD, the Latin American and Caribbean Country Code Top Level Domain Organization, which groups the major Latin American and Caribbean ccTLDs.
 He has been involved with LACNIC, the Regional Internet Address Registry for Latin America and the Caribbean, since its creation in 1997, initially serving as a member of the Fiscal Commission and as a member of the Board of Directors since 2003.
 From 2005 to 2011 he participated in the Advisory Council for the Public Interest Registry (PIR), a not-for-profit responsible for managing the .ORG top-level domain.